hakanu/blog/_posts/2016-07-24-weekly-roundup-7.md

 published: false
 layout: post
 category: roundup
-title: 'Weekly roundup 7 '
+title: 'Weekly roundup 7 #domain #parse #pokemon '
 ---
 There was a coup attempt in Turkey so I skipped writing new posts.
 Here I go again.